 Discussion points:

 How best to complete the remainder of the 40-herd survey?
-Plow forward as planned?
-Stop now and analyze the data (sandstall n of 1, so drop this group?)
+Plow forward as planned (taking note of the year difference)?
+Stop now and analyze the data (sand freestall n of 1, so drop this group?)

-What to do about the apparent variation in bedding material and practices among the bedded pack herds?
+How to handle the apparent variation in bedding material and practices among the bedded pack herds?

 Objective 1c – Cross-sectional survey – “40-herd study” - Economics

 Following on the above management practices survey, our intent was to also complete a separate survey of bedding and facilities costs on the same farms.
 This was originally considered an important component to informing our outreach objectives, and specifically to generate data to inform updates to bedding and facilities decision-making tools for farmers.
 Sarah Flack and Brian Jerose are currently conducting virtual interviews of the participating farmers.
 Questions in this interview dive deeper into bedding and facilities management by exploring costs and possible economic benefits of the systems.
-The questions ask for farmer reported financial estimates on factors related to materials costs, equipment costs, faciltities costs, as well as observed or perceived benefits and challenges with their bedding systems, including any recent changes and their experiences.
-Perceptions
+The questions ask for farmer reported financial estimates on factors related to materials costs, equipment costs, facilities costs, as well as observed or perceived benefits and challenges with their bedding systems, including any recent changes and their experiences.

-Objective 2a - Observational study (longitudinal cohort) of bedding management and mastitis risk compared for herds house in tie-stall barns and on bedded packs.
+Objective 2a - Observational study (longitudinal cohort) of bedding management and mastitis risk compared for herds house in tiestall barns and on bedded packs.

-We planned to complete a longitudinal study comparing mastitis incidence and prevelance on 5 herds using bedding pack housing to 5 herds using the most common other housing system (presumably tiestall herds).
-From the survey data we confirmed tiestall herds was a reasonable comparator group.
-The original plan was to follow these herds for 6 months using monthly quarter milk sampling and bacteriological culture from 35 cows per herd, plus collecting teat skin swabs from all quarters of the 35 lacting cows, and bedding samples.
-Samples collected under this design would be available for traditional aerobic culture based mastitis surveillance as well as for processing for marker gene (16S) metagenomic analysis.
+We planned to complete a longitudinal study comparing mastitis incidence and prevalence on 5 herds using bedding pack housing to 5 herds using the most common other housing system (presumably tiestall herds).
+From the survey data, we confirmed tiestall herds was a reasonable comparator group.
+The original plan was to follow these herds for 6 months using monthly quarter milk sampling and bacteriological culture from 35 cows per herd, plus collecting teat skin swabs from all quarters of the 35 lactating cows, and bedding samples.
+Samples collected under this design would be available for traditional aerobic culture-based mastitis surveillance as well as for processing for marker gene (16S) metagenomic analysis.

 We enrolled 5 bedded pack herds and 5 tiestall herds and began sample collection in December 2019.
 We were forced to stop farm visits in March 2019, and completed 3 farm visits on 8 herds, 4 visits on 1 herd, and 2 visits on 1 herd (this last herd milks cows seasonally, and all cows were dried off in January).

 We have collected 4,212 quarter milk samples (in duplicates) and teat skin swab samples from 1,536 quarters of 384 cows from the ten herds.
-We completed individual culture of the duplicate milk samples, then pooled the samples for measurement of quarter milk SCC, and saved aliquots of the pooled milk for subsequent use in metagenomic studies.
+We completed individual aerobic culture of the duplicate milk samples, then pooled each of the duplicate the samples for measurement of quarter milk SCC, and saved aliquots of the pooled milk for subsequent use in amplicon and shotgun sequencing studies.
 Teat swab samples were vortexed and three aliquots of the suspensions saved frozen within 24 hours of collection, with two aliquots processed with propidium monoazide (PMA) prior to storage.
 We also collected cow level data on udder hygiene scores (2 parallel observers), and DHIA records data from each month we sampled the herds.
+Milk samples were not processed with PMA.